ChrisGrindereng/Interstellar/README.md

 # Interstellar-Energy-Payment-Portal
-###Link to live site:  http://interstellarfinancingportal.apphb.com/
+###Link to live site:  http://interstellarfinancingportal.apphb.com/ (the initial load may take some time as the site is hosted on a free hosting platform)

 <img src="JSON%20Payment%20Portal/Screenshots/HomeScreen.png"/>